Sherwood native finds streaming success on Netflix show ‘Cheer’ - NewsBreak

 “Anybody who really knows me, knows I’m just this goofball,” she said

-After a childhood spent on the cheer mat, Cassadee wanted to stick around Sherwood after high school, but her parents had other ideas.Arkansas author Ayana Gray talks about her book’s success, Netflix adaptation
+After a childhood spent on the cheer mat, Cassadee wanted to stick around Sherwood after high school, but her parents had other ideas.Arkansas girl is charming the hearts of Hollywood

 “They didn’t let me!” she recalled.
 “They were like, ‘No, you have to go away,’ like, ‘We’re sending you somewhere.
 You’ve worked your entire life for this one thing.’”